Halle Berry Celebrates National Dog Day With ‘Puppy Love’ Instagram Video

 “In honor of #NationalDogDay, here’s some footage of Jackson falling head over paws for baby Roman… You’re welcome. #PuppyLove#DogDayAfternoon #Doodles”

 Berry first introduced fans to Jackson last summer after publicly mourning the loss of her cat, Playdough.
-Playdough was 16 years old when he passed away after a battle with cancer.
+Playdough was 16-years-old when he passed away after a battle with cancer.
 People Magazine reports that Berry posted a photo of Jackson with the caption “Introducing… JACKSON!
 While you can’t replace one animal with another, a new furry friend sure does bring joy and help ease the pain.
 Get ready for #livinglikejackson!”

 Berry posted a heartfelt tribute to Playdough on Instagram as well, revealing how much her pet meant to her and her children.